Amber-Pittman/node-auth1-guided/LectureNotes.md

     * We're going to get the username and password from the body.

-    * We're going to use the username to do a data lookup in the database to see if that username exists.
+    * We're going to use the username to do a _lookup in the database_ to see if that username exists.
 Pass in an object that contains the username property (it will be converted into a WHERE clause).
 If it does exist, we get the hash.

         * The .findBy method returns an array, as there could be more than one thing that matches our criteria.
 In our case, we only care about one.
 If there is more than one then that's a problem in our database; we'll need to add a constraint that says the username is unique and we'll need to look at cleaning that up.

         * We'll assume for now that the user is found, then it's going to come back as the only element in an array.

+        * Regarding `Users.findBy({username})`, as a feature of Knex, you can pass in an object with curly brackets.
+It sort of acts as a reversed destructuring.
+When Knex receives the long-form object, it makes it a where statement with whatever the value of username is.

+        ```
+        // Long Form

+        const queryObject = {
+            username: username
+        }

+        Users.findBy(queryObject) {...}

+        // Short Form

+        {username}

+        // BONUS: Knex's Translation

+        const queryObject = {
+            username: username
+        }

+        where username = "//whatever the value of username is//"

+        ```

     * We will destructure that array to get that object into a variable for us.